Statistical and Topological Properties of Sliced Probability Divergences: Sliced Probability Divergences

-with $\{\theta_l\}_{l=1}^L$ is \iid~from $\unifS$ and $\thss_l(x) = \ps{\ths_l}{x}$.
+with $\{\theta_l\}_{l=1}^L$ \iid~from $\unifS$ and $\thss_l(x) = \ps{\ths_l}{x}$.
 Since each term of the sum in \eqref{eqref:mc_estimate} can be computed independently from each other, the approximation of SPDs can be carried out in parallel, which constitutes a nice practical feature.
+Recent work \cite{paty2019subspace,deshpande2019max} has shown that sampling many projection directions uniformly on the sphere might not be the best strategy, in the sense that some directions can be more helpful than others to discriminate the two distributions at hand.
+However, the Monte Carlo estimate based on uniform sampling \eqref{eqref:mc_estimate} is the most common method used in practice to approximate sliced divergences, hence we focus on this approximation throughout the rest of the paper.